stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 The LFRic API has support for the construction and use of column-wise/Column Matrix Assembly (CMA) operators whose metadata identifier is ``GH_COLUMNWISE_OPERATOR``.
+Properties of the column-wise operators in the LFRic infrastructure are stored in the ``columnwise_operator_type`` class.
+LFRic column-wise operators can only have ``real``-valued data.

 As the name suggests, these are operators constructed for a whole column of the mesh.
 These are themselves constructed from the Local Matrix Assembly (LMA) operators of each cell in the column.
 The rules governing Kernels that have CMA operators as arguments are given in the :ref:`dynamo0.3-kernel` section below.

 There are three recognised Kernel types involving CMA operations;
 construction, application (including inverse application) and